Proto-Nahuan language

 Proto-Nahuan (also called Proto-Aztecan) is a hypothetical daughter language of the Proto-Uto-Aztecan language.
 It is the common ancestor from which the modern Nahuan languages have developed.

 Homeland

 There is some controversy about where and when Proto-Nahuan was spoken.
 Following Nahuan ethnohistorical sources describing a southward migration of Nahuatl speakers, as well as the fact that all other Uto-Aztecan languages are north of the Nahuan languages, the homeland has traditionally been considered to be located to the north of the current area of extension.

-An alternative hypothesis by Jane Hill is that Proto-Nahuatl arose within Mesoamerica, and the Nahuas are the only remainders of a large-scale northward migration.
+An alternative hypothesis by Jane H. Hill is that Proto-Nahuatl arose within Mesoamerica, and the Nahuas are the only remainders after a large-scale northward migration.

 Phonology

 The following phonological changes are shared by all Nahuan languages: